How to Increase Blog Traffic — The Key Steps to Getting More Readers in 2025

 • use keyword-rich alt text and file names for your images.

-• Avoid jargon or complex language — a large proportion of the the people reading your blog posts will be entirely new to the topic you’re discussing, so use plain language wherever possible and explain concepts clearly.
+• Avoid jargon and complex language — a large proportion of the the people reading your blog posts will be entirely new to the topic you’re discussing, so use plain language wherever possible and explain concepts clearly.

 • Use relatively large, easy-to-read fonts on your blog.